blogericg/nextgen-gallery/readme.txt

 == Changelog ==

-= V3.3.0.1 - 04.01.2020 =
+= V3.3.1.1 - 04.01.2020 =
 * Fixed:   Gallery paths were calculated incorrectly on wordpress.com hosting
 * Fixed:   Insert Gallery Window could not edit an existing displayed gallery with a legacy template without breaking the displayed gallery
+* Fixed:   Manage Albums page could generate lengthy PHP warnings if galleries or other albums did not have a preview image assigned
 * Fixed:   NextGen was forcing the 'screen_options_show_screen' filter to always be true
+* Fixed:   Plugin would not load and would throw an error due to C_Component_Registry not being found
 * Fixed:   Removed last traces of javascript that were in display type templates
-* Fixed:   Manage Albums page could generate lengthy PHP warnings if galleries or other albums did not have a preview image assigned

 = V3.3.0 - 03.10.2020 =
 * NEW:     Added feature on Manage Galleries page to search gallery names